 ],

-field, you need to enter the Google API key only once, either for the Geolocation extension (as above) or for the map
+If you have a Google Maps field in your field group, then you can set the Google API key once, either for the Geolocation extension (as above) or for the map

 field.
 No need to enter the same key for both of them.

-If you use Google Maps, you can also add options to Geolocation.
-Which can contains these properties:
+You can also add options to Geolocation, which can contains these properties:

 types